leschtz/devops-journey/projects.md

 - Deploy the DB and the API in different regions
 - Make the DB inaccesible from the outside, it only should connect to the webservice directly.

-## Create multiple webservers and hide them behinde a load balancer
+## Create Multiple Webservers and Hide them Behind a Load Balancer

 Easy as that.
 Create multiple Linux instances, configure them to use